m2c2-project/CogScript/doc/advanced_cogscript.md

 ### GenerateTrialSet()

 This function is used to generate all the trials in a trial set.
 This is where all the trial parameters should be read and interpreted into the trials.
+Implementing this function gives you more control over how the trials are generated.

 Example: